acemod/ACE3/documentation/user/installation-guide.md

 ## 4. Install ACE3 Optional components
 <div class="panel callout">
     <h5>Note:</h5>
     <p>Skip this step if you're not using additional mods.
-If you are, consult with your mission maker before installing any of these components.</p>
+If you are, consult with your mission maker before installing any of these components.
+If you are a Mod creator, please visit the [Modularity and PBO Structure](http://ace3mod.com/wiki/development/modularity-and-pbo-structure.html) page for more information.</p>
 </div>

 ### 4.1 What do they do?